CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/reference/home.rst

 The figure below illustrates the **Session** menu.

 .. figure:: ../figs/sessionMenu.svg
-    :width: 300px
     :align: center
     :figclass: align-center

     Home Window, Session Drop-Down Menu

+1. **Add Current FOQUS Session to Turbine...*** upload the current FOQUS session to Turbine.
+This can be used run a flowsheet in parallel with turbine.
-1. **Add\\Update Model to Turbine** enables additional models to be uploaded to Turbine.
+2. **Add\\Update Model to Turbine** enables additional models to be uploaded to Turbine.
 Turbine provides simulation job queuing functionality so models cannot be run in FOQUS until they have been added to the Turbine server.
-2. **Add\\Update Model to DMF** enables additional models to be uploaded to the DMF.
-If models are uploaded to the DMF FOQUS can automatically upload the models to Turbine as needed.
 3. **New Session** clears all session information so that a new session can be started.
 4. **Open Recent** shows a list of recently open FOQUS sessions that can be quickly reloaded for convenience.
 5. **Open Session** opens a session that was previously saved to a file.
 6. **Save Session** saves the current session with the current session file name.
 If the session has not been previously saved, the user will be prompted to enter a file name. **Save Session** commands the user to save two session files: (1) a file with the selected name and (2) if backup option is enabled, a backup file with a name constructed from the **Session Name** and **ID**.
 The Session **ID** is shown on the **Session, Metadata** tab.
 The backup file is saved to the working directory.
 This system prevents accidental saving over an important file.
 It also enables the user to open any previously saved session.
 7. **Save Session As** is similar to **Save Session**; however, the user is prompted for a new file name.
-8. **Logout from DMF Repositories** Allows the user to logout of a DMF server.
-9. **Exit FOQUS** exits FOQUS.
+8. **Exit FOQUS** exits FOQUS.
 The user is asked whether to save the current session before exiting.

 Adding or Changing Turbine Simulations
 --------------------------------------